dagger2/new_thrift_site/README.md

 # Cornell Thrift's Website
 > Flask-based, PWA

-Cornell Thrift's new website for the 2019-2020 school year.
+Cornell Thrift's website, adapted from Bryant Lee's version, for use in the 2020-2021 school year.

-Current code is a quick prototype I threw together – future updates are planned to have the website backed by DB, and allow updates through a login system.

-Live version hosted at [Heroku](https://cornell-thrift.herokuapp.com).
+Live version is hosted at cornellthrift.org.

 ## Installation